-Regardless of his/her socio-economic, linguistic and academic history, each student at Roger Clap Innovation School is educated to the highest level through a rigorous and comprehensive curriculum.
-We also educate students to become knowledgeable about, civically engaged in, and involved in the service of their school, the local community, and the global community.
-We do this not just through our curriculum, but by field trips, community service, and our weekly Town Hall meetings with inspirational members of the local community, and by our daily intervention block.
+Regardless of his or her socio-economic, linguistic and academic history, each student is educated to the highest level through a rigorous and comprehensive curriculum.
+We also educate students to become knowledgeable of, civically engaged in, and involved in the service of their school, the local community, and the global community.
+We do this not just through our curriculum, but by field trips, community service, our weekly Town Hall Meetings with inspirational members of the local community, and by our daily intervention block.

-• Bird Street, BOKS, City Arbour House, South Bay Community Services, Dorchester Historical Society, John W. McCormack Civic Association, Strong Women Strong Girls, Massachusetts College of Art and Design, Teach Plus, UMass Boston School of Education, Boston Art's Academy, Boston Cares, Boston Ballet, Community Music Center of Boston
+Bird Street, BOKS, City Arbour House, South Bay Community Services, Dorchester Historical Society, John W. McCormack Civic Association, Cantata Singers, Massachusetts College of Art and Design, Teach Plus, UMass Boston School of Education, Boston Art's Academy, Boston Cares, Boston Ballet, Community Music Center of Boston

 Before and after school programs in our building

 Before school program, Monday-Friday 8:00-9:05 am; $5 per day or $20 per week.
 Students complete homework if necessary, play in the schoolyard (weather permitting), and work on fun and art activities.
 Call the school for details about BOKS, our before-school fitness program.